Zoom shares slip over security concerns, rising competition

 Microsoft's Teams, which competes with Zoom, had 44 million users globally as of March 18, Microsoft said last month, more than double the 20 million daily active users it reported in November.

-(Reporting by Akanksha Rana in Bengaluru; Editing by Shailesh Kuber and Saumyadeb Chakrabarty)
+(Reporting by Akanksha Rana in Bengaluru; Editing by Shailesh Kuber, Saumyadeb Chakrabarty and Aditya Soni)

 ((akanksha.rana@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 1130; Twitter: @AkankshaRanaa;))